 This project is based on the timer/counter 0 example.
+It shows time, date and temparature on 7 segment displays.
 Instead of the LCD display the time is shown on a four digit 7 segment display with common cathode.
-The ATMEGA328 is used to control the display.
-The circuit use 4 I/O pins from port C and 8 I/O pins from port D.
+The date and temparature is shown on a 7 segment LED display with comon anode.

 An RGB LED is a LED which has three LED's integrated in one packaging.
 These LED's have the colors Red, Green, and Blue.
 The RGB LED used here is a hyperflux LED with common cathode, which can draw 20mA current.
 Such a LED costs about 2€.
 With these three colours you can mix to any colour.